 When I find little nuggets of information that I know can help people now in the future I always love sharing them.
-I came across this little find of the 6 year capital gains tax exemption rule on our property purely by accident.
+I came across this little find of the 6 Year Rule CGT Exemption ATO rule on our property purely by accident.
 In the hunt to understand how much equity I would have in my current house that we have as an investment property, I discovered that we were eligible to be exempt from this property tax.

 Now don’t get too excited yet, this CGT exemption only applies to people who initially lived in their home.
 Or in other words, if you have the ability to live in your property before turning it into an investment property, it will most likely be the best decision you ever make to save on capital gains tax.
 Now thankfully for my family, this was something that happened accidentally.

-So what is this 6-year exemption rule from capital gains on your property?
+So what is this 6 Year Rule CGT Exemption ATO rule on your property?

 Simply stated if you lived in your property for 12 months prior to switching it to an investment property to earn income from you can continue to claim it as your primary residence alleviating any capital gains tax that may apply to the growth in your property value.